 Summer is hot, and drinking tea requires special attention.
 Many people drink a variety of teas without any pattern during summer, which not only fails to cool them down but also causes discomfort.

-Many people prefer cold in summer, but drinking tea is actually better.
+Many people prefer cold drinks in summer, but drinking tea is actually better.
 When choosing tea for summer, it's important to consider the climate, the nature of the tea, and one's own constitution.
 How can we enjoy good tea in summer?
 Today, we introduce some suitable teas for the season.

 Cooling Off with Flower Teas